makrai/notes/dong1905-multiling-gen.md

     * all previous abstractive systems, creating a new SOTA abstractive summarization result on the dataset
     * the best extractive model [27] by 0.88 point in ROUGE-L
-* Table 4, we evaluate on Gigaword with different scales (10K and 3.8M).
-Both
+* Table 4, we evaluate on Gigaword with different scales (10K and 3.8M)
   * Transformer [43] and OpenNMT [23] implement standard attentional seq-to-seq
   * Re3Sum [4] retrieves summaries as candidate templates, and then use an extended sequence-to-sequence model to generate summaries